Barcelona Area Guide: Barceloneta

 Fishermen were naturally the first to settle during the 18th century on the seafront land now known as Barceloneta.
-Even now if you delve into the dim, narrow back streets there is still very much of an old village feel to the place, with old women shouting to one another across balconies and old men sitting on the street outside the door to their house.
-However Barceloneta now also has a very different side, a cosmopolitan, tourist-driven life of its own, bars and cafes booming out music day and night.
+Even now if you delve into the dim, narrow back streets, there is still an old village feel to the place, with old women shouting to one another across balconies and old men sitting on the street outside the door to their house.
+However Barceloneta now also has a different side, a cosmopolitan, tourist-driven life of its own, bars and cafes booming out music day and night.

-The beach is obviously the main attraction of Barceloneta, and is absolutely packed with locals and tourists alike all summer long.
-Thanks to the people who patrol up and down selling everything from donuts to water, massages to bikinis you could lie on the beach all day without ever having to move.
-There are also chiringuitos scattered around, these are beachside bars which often play music and serve snacks.
+The beach is obviously the main attraction of Barceloneta and is absolutely packed with locals and tourists alike all summer long.
+Thanks to the people who patrol up and down selling everything from doughnuts to water, massages to bikinis you could lie on the beach all day without ever having to move.
+There are also chiringuitos scattered around.
+These are beach sidebars which often play music and serve snacks.

-There are quite a few attractions this area, especially for families.
-The aquarium, which is the biggest in Europe, and the IMAX are both good for children and if you want to escape the heat/ rain.
+There are quite a few attractions in this area, especially for families.
+The aquarium, which is the biggest in Europe and is popular with children and if you want to escape the heat or rain.
 I was once forced onto the Montjuïc Cable Car which is an experience - do not try if you have a fear of heights - but you do get stunning views over the whole city.